andreipfeiffer/react-native-webview-android-file-upload/README.md

 react-native link react-native-webview-android-file-upload
 ```

-The above should make the changes listed below.
+The above should make (most of) the changes listed below.
 If it didn't, you should try manual linking.

 ### Manual linking